soheilsec/Red-Team-Roadmap/English.md

-**1. What is Red Teaming?**
+## 1. What is Red Teaming?
-From a historical perspective, red teaming originated from exercises conducted by the US military during the Cold War, with the Soviet Army representing the Red Team and the US Army representing the Blue Team.
+<div align="justify">From a historical perspective, red teaming originated from exercises conducted by the US military during the Cold War, with the Soviet Army representing the Red Team and the US Army representing the Blue Team.
 However, in the realm of cybersecurity, red teaming refers to simulating hostile or adversarial attacks.
 Generally, if you aim to work as a red teamer, you'll be assigned various tasks depending on the job role, requiring skills across different domains.
-For example: Finding and enhancing the execution chain of malware for Blue Team evaluation, such as the following chain: URL > ZIP > JS > cURL > .dll Discovering new and diverse methods to bypass security mechanisms nlike application whitelisting, UAC bypass, AV evasion, EDR evasion, etc.
+For example: Finding and enhancing the execution chain of malware for Blue Team evaluation,
+such as the following chain: URL > ZIP > JS > cURL > .dll Discovering new and diverse methods to bypass security mechanisms nlike application whitelisting, UAC bypass, AV evasion, EDR evasion, etc.</div>

 ## 2. What Red Teaming is Not?